mongodb/docs/source/includes/backup-checkpoints-output-fields.rst

    * - ``clusterId``
      - string
-     - ID of the cluster containing the checkpoint.
+     - The ID of the cluster containing the checkpoint.

    * - ``completed``
      - BSON timestamp